Generation of TyEL contributions

 Premium categories for large-scale employers

 The TyEL contribution of a large-scale employer is also affected by the premium category.
 The status of a large-scale employer depends on the payroll sum two years earlier.
-In 2024, a company is considered a large-scale employer if the payroll sum for their employees exceeded 2,251,500 euro in 2022.
+In 2025, a company is considered a large-scale employer if the payroll sum for their employees exceeded 2,337,000 euro in 2023 (2024: payroll sum for their employees exceeded 2,251,500 euro in 2022.)

 The premium category of a particular employer is determined by the number of permanent disability and partial disability pensions granted to its employees.
 As a large-scale employer, you will find the premium category for your TyEL policy in Elo’s online service.
 Read more about premium categories in the TyEL contribution guide for large-scale employers.